 It’s not just an economic argument, but one also founded on climate justice.
 Wealthy nations built their present prosperity through resource-intensive industrialization, and many believe that the “Polluter Pays” principle should apply, especially since the countries contributing the fewest emissions yet suffering the worst impacts today are often the least financially equipped to handle them.

 However, wealthier nations argue that the global landscape has changed since 1992, and the list of countries expected to pay up should be expanded accordingly.
-For example, China is now the world’s largest emitter, and strengthened economies like India or Qatar should theoretically contribute much more than they could three decades ago when these classifications were last set.
-As it stands, none of them are legally required to pitch in to the global climate finance pot.
+For example, China, now the world’s largest emitter, and strengthened economies like India or Qatar could theoretically contribute much more than they could three decades ago when these classifications were last set.
+As it stands, none of them are legally required to pitch in to the global climate finance pot, and any contributions they do make are not counted towards the current $100 billion goal.

 8. Just Transition